 The mechanism for this anticonvulsant drug's effect on migraine may include pharmacological effects including enhancement of GABA, inhibition of glutamate receptors, sodium channels, and calcium channels.
 It also has a weak inhibition of carbonic anhydrase.
 Due to the combination of migraine and carbonic anhydrase activity, it can be particularly helpful in the many people who have both migraine and Meniere's disease.

 Please follow the link above for a detailed discussion of venlafaxine for migraine.

 Verapamil (Calan ).
 Used for prevention.
-Effective, cheap, mild side effects.
+Effective, cheap, mild side effects, interacts with other drugs.